ecmnet/MAVGCL/README.md

 - Display of basic vehicle information (online), like mode, battery status, messages and sensor availability
 - XY Analysis for selected key-figures
 - MAVLink inspector
-- OpenStreepMap viewer of global position and raw gps data with option to record path (requires internet access)
+- Map viewer of global position and raw gps data with option to record path (cached)
 - 3D Analysis of selected key figures
 - Import of selected key-figures from PX4Log
 - Save and Load of collected data